 When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Conant has been written Conan, Conane, Conad, Connan, Connant, Conant and others.

 Some of the Conant family moved to Ireland, but this topic is not covered in this excerpt.
-Another 37 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The crossing to North America did not seem so great in comparison with the hardships many Scots endured at home.
 It was long, expensive, and cramped, but also rewarding.
 North America offered land and the chance for settlers to prove themselves in a new place.
 And many did prove themselves as they fought to forge a new nation in the American War of Independence.
 The ancestors of those Scots can now experience much of their once-lost heritage through the Clan societies and highland games that have sprung up across North America in the last century.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of Conant:

 Conant Settlers in United States in the 17th Century